humanapi/connect-client/README.md

 This is the session token that is used to validate your `hapi-connect` session.

+#### `options.logger` - _optional_

+You can optionally pass a `logger` function to `humanapi-connect-client`.
+This is especially useful for debugging purposes, such as tracing behavior as `humanapi-connect-client` goes through its runtime.

 ### Lifecycle hooks

 `humanapi-connect-client` can be configured to respond to lifecycle hooks.
 Any function listening for lifecycle events defined by Connect will receive a payload with the following schema: